 The police officer should collect information for each person involved in the accident.
 However, it’s a good idea for you to document this information as well.
 Record the name, address, and telephone number of each person involved in the accident.
 Document the same information for anyone who witnessed the accident, as well as the number of the police report.
-Additionally, document the name of the responding officer.
+On top of that, document the name of the responding officer.

-I can’t tell you how many people I know who thought “the pain isn’t that bad” or “I can’t afford to see a provider right now.”
-Unfortunately, delay in treatment – or foregoing it completely – is the worst thing you can do for both your health and your claim.
-Stalling for even two weeks following the accident can result in impaired legal rights, less compensation for your damages and, most importantly, adverse impact to your health.
+In fact, I can’t tell you how many people I know who thought “the pain isn’t that bad” or “I can’t afford to see a provider right now.”
+Unfortunately, delay in treatment — or foregoing it completely — is the worst thing you can do for both your health and your claim.
+Stalling for even two weeks following the accident can result in impaired legal rights, less compensation for your damages and, most importantly, an adverse impact on your health.

 FindLaw has a pretty solid list of documents to show your attorney after a collision.
 A little time spent gathering and organizing these items will likely save you a lot of time and frustration down the road.